Clavicle Fracture Open Reduction and Internal Fixation

 What happens after a clavicle fracture open reduction and internal fixation?

-go home the same day.
+able to go home the same day.

 For a while after your surgery, you’ll need to keep your arm immobile.
 Often this